scline6/ShapeRecognitionAndParameterFitting/README.md

     I took on the challenge of self-studying deep learning, and this is my first experience.
     Tensorflow on Colab has been smooth as can be, so that was a pleasant surprise!

-    I started out with the MNIST hand-written digits classification tutorial, and had an idea.
+    After starting out with the MNIST hand-written digits classification tutorial, I had an idea.
     What if you could convert 2D or 3D geometric models in triangle mesh, image, or volumetric format into Constructive Solid Geometry (CSG)?
 Typical CSG models are made from polygons, ellipses, extrusions, polyhedra, cylinders, ellipsoids, boolean operations, hulls, and